opendatacube/radar/SAR_ARD_code_NCI/README.md

 The user needs to be aware of this internal limit as it determines how much RAM is used / requested by SNAP during the processing.
 Therefore, upon submitting to PBS, the user must ensure that the NCI job's MEM request is **larger** than this specific SNAP memory limit (currently set to 88GB in the code).
 In the implementation of the code above, the internal SNAP MEM limit is assumed to be `-Xmx=65GB`, and the code submits PBS jobs with a MEM request of 88GB.

+Compute usage is charged based on both CPU and memory request on Gadi.
+A smaller memory of 16GB is therefore set in gpt.vmoptions and requested in PBS.

 ### Python module `requests`